Interlibrary Loan (ILL) is the ability to borrow materials from other libraries than Century College.

 - Go to the library catalog

-- Click on My Account in the upper right corner to log in
+- Click on Sign In in the upper right corner to log in

 - Log in using your StarID and password

-- From the "Select a Location" dropdown, choose "All MnPALS Libraries"
+- Enter your search terms, and from the dropdown, choose "All MnPALS Libraries"

-- Search to locate the item you would like to request and click on the item title.
+- Locate the item you would like to request and click on the title.

-- Click on the "Place an ILL Request” link.
+- Click on "Resource Sharing”.
 (You may need to scroll down to see the link.)

 Use a database